pycontribs/pyrax/docs/autoscaling.md

     au.update_webhook(sg, policy, webhook, name="something_new",
             metadata={"owner": "webteam"})

-**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the Webhook, since the underlying API call **overwrites** any existing metadata.
+**Note**: If you pass any metadata values in this call, it must be the full set of metadata for the webhook, since the underlying API call **overwrites** any existing metadata.
 If you simply wish to update an existing metadata key, or add a new key/value pair, you must call the `webhook.update_metadata(new_meta)` method instead (or the corresponding `au.update_webhook_metadata(sg, policy, webhook, new_meta)`).
 This call preserves your existing key/value pairs, and only updates it with your changes.

 ### Deleting a webhook
 When you wish to remove a webhook, call its `delete()` method: